Frequently Asked Questions

 Do you have matched side stones or many melee sizes?

 We have many diamonds available from 0.02cts and up in blue and yellow colors, with limited availability for whites.
-We list many of our matched pairs online, though do have more available.
+Matched pairs and suites are available for earrings, side stones and other jewelry.

 Do you offer an eco-friendly metal?